Azumaya Algebras and Obstructions to Quadratic Pairs over a Scheme: Preliminaries

 \begin{remark} In \cite[Tag 021S]{Stacks}, the Stacks project authors introduce ``a'' big fppf site of $S$, instead of ``the''.
 They do so because of set theoretic nuances avoided in \cite{SGA3} through the use of universes.
 We also avoid such difficulties and work with ``the'' big fppf site. \end{remark}

 If $\calF$ is any sheaf on $\Sch_S$ and $T\in \Sch_S$, we denote by $\calF|_T$ the restriction of the sheaf to the site $\Sch_S/T = \Sch_T$.
 We use the same notation for the restriction of elements, namely if $f \co V \to T$ is a morphism in $\Sch_S$ and $t\in \calF(T)$, then we write $t|_V = \calF(f)(t)$.
+If we have multiple morphisms between $V$ and $T$, we may write $t|_f$ for $\cF(f)(t)$.
 This overlap of notation is borrowed from \cite{Stacks}.
 Since these operations apply only to sheaves or sections respectively, the meaning of restriction will be clear from the context.